Wadaboa/wadaboa.github.io/pages/about.md

 I'm always studying, learning and looking for new technologies, new ideas and possibilities.
 Always pursuing more Computer Science, Photography and English studies.

-In my future I would love to spend some time working, studying or just exploring America, Canada, Australia and Japan.
+In my future I would love to spend some time working, studying or just exploring America, Canada, Australia and Japan :airplane:.

 <div class="row">
 {% include about/skills.html title="Programming" source=site.data.programming-skills %}